DanicMa/TheBeerCounter/README.md

   + UI events (such as user clicks) are passed from the UI to the ViewModel using a Channel
   + One time "commands" (such as navigation) are passed from the ViewModel to the UI using a Flow

-// TODO: Use Material3 composables once they are release as stable and not marked as experimental
+// TODO: Use Material3 composables once they are released as stable and not marked as experimental

 ### Package structure
 + Few root packages are present: